Skip to Content

 Where should a carbon monoxide alarm be placed?

-- a carbon monoxide alarm should be installed in the room where fuel is used (such as a fireplace, gas cooker or other stove)
+• A carbon monoxide alarm should be installed in the room where fuel is used (such as a fireplace, gas cooker or other stove).

-- you must be able to hear the sound of the carbon monoxide alarm in the rooms where people sleep or spend time
+• You must be able to hear the sound of the carbon monoxide alarm in the rooms where people sleep or spend time.

-- an alarm installed on the ceiling should be placed at least 300 mm away from all walls
+• An alarm installed on the ceiling should be placed at least 300 mm away from all walls.

-- if you have a combined smoke detector and carbon monoxide alarm, it should be fitted onto the ceiling
+• If you have a combined smoke detector and carbon monoxide alarm, it should be fitted onto the ceiling.

-- a wall-mounted alarm should be placed at least 15 cm away from the ceiling, as air may become trapped in the corner formed by the wall and the ceiling.
+• A wall-mounted alarm should be placed at least 15 cm away from the ceiling, as air may become trapped in the corner formed by the wall and the ceiling.
 However, the alarm should be located higher than all doors and windows.

-- always check the requirements in the installation instructions that come with the carbon monoxide alarm.
+• Always check the requirements in the installation instructions that come with the carbon monoxide alarm.

 How do you prevent dangerous levels of carbon monoxide?

-- make sure that the installations and connections are secure and have been made correctly
+3. Make sure that the installations and connections are secure and have been made correctly

 Gas detector